Study in Australia

 Australia is one of the world’s leading education powerhouses and features globally renowned education institutions.
 International students are continually enticed by the range of quality study options and excellent lifestyle.
 Australia is ranked 3rd for the most popular study destination for international students with over 700,000 students enrolled in their universities each year.

-Post-secondary education in Australia is divided into:
+Post-secondary education in Australia is divided into 2 types which are universities and VET.

-Postgraduate Master’s Degree (1 to 2 years)
+Postgraduate Master's Degree

-Postgraduate Doctoral Degree (3 years)
+Postgraduate Doctoral's Degree

-#2 Vocational Education & Training (VET)
+(b) Vocational Education & Training (VET)

 The VET or Technical and Further Education (TAFE) system in Australia prepares graduates for careers that may not necessarily require a university degree.
 They are vocational-based qualifications that produce competent graduates to take on more hands-on roles in the employment market.